Upstate Niagara Cooperative

 Upstate Niagara Cooperative, Inc., also known as UNC Dairy, is an American dairy cooperative located in Buffalo, New York.
 Products provided by the cooperative include milk, cream, butter, yogurt, half and half, juices, egg nog, cottage cheese, sour cream, ice cream mix and chip dips.
 Upstate Niagara Cooperative is owned by farmers throughout western New York State.

-Primary production facilities are located in Buffalo, West Seneca, New York, Batavia, New York, Williamsport, Pennsylvania, and Rochester, New York.
+Primary production facilities are located in Buffalo, West Seneca, Batavia, Syracuse, the North Country, and in Williamsport, Pennsylvania.
 A plant was also located in Manchester, New York, but has since closed.
 It was formerly owned by Dairy Center of the Finger Lakes before being purchased by the cooperative in 1979.

 Brands

 The family of brands for Upstate Niagara Cooperative: